-Writing a letter to someone you're breaking up with can help bring closure to the situation, and it can even take the place of a face-to-face breakup.
+Writing a sad break up letter to someone you're breaking up with can help bring closure to the situation, and it can even take the place of a face-to-face breakup.
 However, it's easy to get lost in your emotions and lose track of what you want to say.
 Sometimes it's easier to look at a good example and use it to help you end the relationship.

 I'll always have a special place in my heart for you.
 At times, our relationship felt like it was the best thing that had ever happened to me, but lately, everything has felt wrong.
 It pains me to admit this, but my love for you has faded away.

 I can't stay in a relationship where there is no love, and it isn't fair to you to be stuck in a relationship that's a lie.
 I hope you're able to move on, and meet someone who will love you the way you deserve to be loved.